FabianRolfMatthiasNoll/Burgerama-Burger-Shop/README.md

 ## Burgerama-Burger-Shop Managment and User Interface
+A Interface where you can, as a User, login or register at Burgerama, make a order and let it deliver for you.
+As a Manager you have a overview of all Orders and your Drivers, can see their mood and workload and how it affects delivery Time.
+Explore a simulated universe full of possibilitys.
+Unfold your powers and move time forward by 15minutes and watch how your Drivers are working.
+But jokes aside.
+In the Background "real drivers" are simulated.
+They have moods and maximum capacitys.
+And everything affects everything.

 ## Description
 The Burgerama Burger Shop requires a simple Console Application to manage the sale and supply of